-Atrial fibrillation is a heart condition that causes an irregular heartbeat.
 A type of atrial fibrillation, known as familial atrial fibrillation, involves a genetic aspect.
-This means that some people may be at a higher risk of atrial fibrillation due to inheriting genes that relate to uncoordinated electrical activity of the heart.
+This means some people may be at a higher risk of atrial fibrillation due to hereditary factors.

 Atrial fibrillation, or A-fib, refers to a type of arrhythmia, or irregular heartbeat.
 It occurs due to the irregular beating of the atrial chambers of the heart and often involves tachycardia, an unusually fast heartbeat.
 Instead of producing a single, strong contraction, the atrial chambers fibrillate, or quiver, which can result in a rapid heartbeat.
 If left untreated, it can result in heart failure.